monicahq/marketing_site/api_documentation/contacts.md

 as well as a list of all your contacts.

-It's important to understand that all the people in Monica are Contact objects - that includes a kid or a significant other (also called partner).
+It's important to understand that all the people in Monica are Contact objects - that includes relationship contacts like kids or significant other.
 However, there are two types of contacts:
 * `real` contacts
 * `partial` contacts.